-Having worked with office copier buyers and suppliers for over 12 years, this is a question we hear a lot, and for a good reason.
+Having worked with office copier buyers for over 12 years, many ask us: how much does an office copier cost?
+There’s a good reason for this!
 Although the workforce is becoming more paperless and digital than ever before – still, 44% of American businesses say they use on paper on an everyday basis.
 The truth is, the majority of office spaces use copiers and will keep doing so for a good while.

 But budgeting for an office copier isn’t as simple as it may sound.
 For one, the sheer variety of copiers on the market can make starting your search confusing.
 Secondly, you want to avoid over- or under-buying as to avoid issues with the copier investment down the road.
 We all have those memories working with outdated copiers that malfunction, take too long, waste paper, jam, etc. In fact, about 15 percent of business revenue in America is wasted on document- and print-related inefficiencies.
 To make your investment a worthwhile one that helps your business in the long run – not only with regard to printing and copying, but also avoiding unnecessary print expenses and maintaining revenue – you want to think through your purchase in advance.

 To start, we recommend analyzing the following costs before making a final decision:

 A. UPFRONT COSTS (Functions to Consider)

-Your upfront costs will pertain to the type of copier you decide to go with and its inclusive functions.
+Your upfront costs for your office copier will pertain to the type of copier you decide to go with and its inclusive functions.
 Ask yourself why your business needs a copier in the first place… what do you plan to use it for?
 What are the most important functions it must have?

 If you are working under a strict budget, it’s a good idea to create a priority list of functions to determine which device will be the best fit for your company.
 These days, you can find a copier that streamlines a slew of office functions – printing, scanning, sorting, faxing, and more.
 Which functions will be the best for your employees’ productivity?
 Here are just some of the functions to consider: